civican/legisinfo/43-2/bills/C-7/bill_text.md

 appropriate, consult with the minister responsible for the status of persons with disabilities.

+## Independent Review

+### Section 3.1

+  **(1)** The Minister of Justice and the Minister of Health must cause an independent review to be carried out by experts respecting recommended protocols, guidance and safeguards to apply to requests made for medical assistance in dying by persons who have a mental illness.

+  **(2)** A report containing the experts' conclusions and recommendations must be provided to the Ministers no later than the first anniversary of the day on which this Act receives royal assent.

+  **(3)** The Ministers must cause the report to be tabled in each House of Parliament within the first 15 days on which the House is sitting after the day on which they receive the report.

 ## Transitional Provision

 ### Section 4

 A medical practitioner or nurse practitioner who provides medical assistance in dying to a person who, before the day on which this Act receives royal assent, had signed and dated a written request for medical assistance in dying must provide it in accordance with section 241.2 of the `Criminal Code` as it read immediately before that day, other than paragraph 241.2(3)(g), and with subsections 241.2(3.2) to (3.5) of that Act, as enacted by this Act.

+## Review

+### Section 5

+  **(1)** A comprehensive review of the provisions of the `Criminal Code` relating to medical assistance in dying and their application, including but not limited to issues relating to mature minors, advance requests, mental illness, the state of palliative care in Canada and the protection of Canadians with disabilities must be undertaken by a Joint Committee of both Houses of Parliament.

+  **(2)** The Joint Committee shall be composed of five Members of the Senate and ten Members of the House of Commons, including five Members from the governing party, three Members of the Official Opposition, and two Members of the opposition who are not Members of the Official Opposition, with two Chairs of which the House Co-Chair shall be from the governing party and the Senate Co-Chair shall be determined by the Senate.

+  **(3)** The quorum of the Committee is to be eight Members whenever a vote, resolution or other decision is taken, so long as both Houses and one Member of the governing party in the House and one from the opposition in the House and one Member of the Senate are represented, and that the Joint Chairs be authorized to hold meetings, to receive evidence and authorize the printing thereof, whenever six Members are present, so long as both Houses and one Member of the governing party in the House and one Member from the opposition in the House and one Member of the Senate are represented.

+  **(4)** The Committee must commence its review within 30 days after the day on which this Act receives royal assent.

+  **(5)** The Committee must submit a report of its review — including a statement of any recommended changes — to Parliament no later than one year after the day on which it commenced the review.

+  **(6)** When the report, referenced in paragraph (5), has been tabled in both Houses, the Committee shall expire.

+## Coming into Force

+### Section 6

+Subsection 1(2.1) comes into force on the second anniversary of the day on which this Act receives royal assent.